Introduction:

 -

-Matthew chapter 5, as we are coming at the end of an eight-week-long congratulations
+Matthew chapter five, as we are coming at the end of an eight-week-long congratulations party, as we look at the Beatitudes, this is the introduction to the greatest sermon ever preached.

-And every Beatitude begins with the word "blessed."
+And every beatitude begins with the word blessed.

-And the word "blessed" means congratulations.
+And the word blessed means congratulations.

-We could probably go around the room and get dozens and dozens and dozens of different
+We could probably go around the room and get dozens and dozens and dozens of different responses to that.

 What is a Christian?